enso-org/hiring/README.md

 You can also tell us about:

 - Some of your past work or projects.
-- Why you'd like to work on Luna, and where you imagine Luna being in 5 years.
+- Why you'd like to work on Enso, and where you imagine Enso being in 5 years.
 - The most important features of a team that you'd like to work in.
 - Whether you take pride in your ability to communicate clearly and efficiently with your team.